armw4/react-redux-booking-agent/README.md

     - There is a `bookings.json` file in the `prototype` directory of this repository that you may use for your initial data.
 Feel free to create more.
 1. Send a zip file of your repository to your contact at EMS.

+### Tips

+- If you are familiar with [Redux](http://redux.js.org/), feel free to incorporate it in your solution.
+This applies to any other react sister libraries you may prefer to use as well.
+- Focus on your approach to the problem, the structure and reasoning behind your implementation, and the quality of your code.
+Fewer features implemented at higher quality is of more value than missing the mark by focusing too much on visual details.

 ## Prototype Use Cases

 The images below represent a prototype for a mobile application that displays to a user a list of her bookings in chronological order.
 Following are use cases intended for this simple application.